BusinessInflation isn't beaten yet as more price shocks are possible

 Gita Gopinath (second from left) and Francois Villeroy de Galhau (center) stress the job of reining in inflation was “not yet done.”

-As a result of energy costs falling from record highs, inflation in the United States and other major economies has slowed down significantly during the course of the past year.
+Energy costs have fallen from record highs, causing inflation in the United States and other major economies to slow significantly over the past year.

-Many container ships, oil tankers, and bulk carriers that transport raw materials have been forced to take a longer route across Africa as a result of attacks in the Red Sea by Houthi terrorists that are supported by Iran.
-This has resulted in an increase in the price of shipping and insurance.
+Many container ships, oil tankers, and bulk carriers that transport raw materials have been forced to take a longer route across Africa as a result of attacks in the Red Sea by Houthi terrorists that Iran supports.
+This has increased the price of shipping and insurance.

-“I do think that there is a level of complacency in the financial markets in respect to the inflation outlook,” Sergio Ermotti, CEO of UBS, said on Wednesday at the World Economic Forum in Davos, Switzerland.
+“I do think that there is a level of complacency in the financial markets concerning the inflation outlook,” Sergio Ermotti, CEO of UBS, said Wednesday at the World Economic Forum in Davos, Switzerland.
 He cited higher shipping costs caused by assaults in the Red Sea, which were likely to translate into higher costs for goods.
-Ermotti was speaking about the outlook for inflation.
+Ermotti was speaking about the inflation outlook.

-It is hard for me to believe that inflation will not be affected by that, he said.
+He said it is hard for me to believe inflation will not be affected.

 In December, headline inflation in the United States, Europe, and the United Kingdom all nudged upward, even before the increase in freight rates had time to flow through to consumer prices.
-This occurred in all three regions.
-The recent higher movements have brought to light the fact that bringing inflation back down to 2%, which is the rate that the Federal Reserve and other major central banks have set as their target, may not be as easy as it seems.
+The recent higher movements have revealed that bringing inflation back down to 2%, which is the rate that the Federal Reserve and other major central banks have set as their target, may be more challenging than it seems.

-However, it is far too soon to declare triumph (with regard to inflation).
-According to statements made by the governor of France’s central bank, Francois Villeroy de Galhau, this week in Davos, the task at hand is not yet over.
+However, declaring triumph (about inflation) is far too soon.
+According to statements made by the governor of France’s central bank, Francois Villeroy de Galhau, this week in Davos, the task is still ongoing.

-Gita Gopinath, the deputy managing director of the International Monetary Fund, made comments that were similar to those that these individuals made.
-It was brought to her attention that the markets were anticipating that central banks will flip from gradually increasing interest rates to decreasing them “pretty rapidly.”
+Gita Gopinath, the deputy managing director of the International Monetary Fund, made comments similar to those of these individuals.
+She was informed that the markets anticipated that central banks would switch from gradually increasing interest rates to decreasing them “pretty rapidly.”

-In response to it, she stated, “I believe that it is a bit premature to draw that conclusion.”
+She responded, “I believe it is premature to draw that conclusion.”

-Several bankers and chief executive officers urged policymakers against decreasing interest rates too fast at the annual event that took place in the snowy Alpine ski resort.
-This was due to the fact that there are a myriad of factors that might cause inflation to increase.
+Several bankers and chief executive officers urged policymakers against decreasing interest rates too fast at the annual event in the snowy Alpine ski resort.
+This was because a myriad of factors might cause inflation to increase.

 The fragmentation of supply chains, trade protectionism, climate shocks, and armed conflicts are all examples of what Gopinath refers to as “upside risks to inflation.”